aws/sagemaker-python-sdk/doc/amazon_sagemaker_processing.rst

 SparkJarProcessor
 ---------------------

-Supposed that you have the jar file "preprocessing.jar" stored in the same directory as you are now, and the java package is ``com.path.to.your.class.PreProcessing.java``
+Suppose that you have the jar file "preprocessing.jar" stored in the same directory as you are now, and the java package is ``com.path.to.your.class.PreProcessing.java``.

 Here's an example of using SparkJarProcessor.

 .. code:: python